 Michael: Even God can die.

-- Archangel Michael of the Apocalypse World, from seasons 13 and 14, is the utterly egocentric head of a genocidal regime that seeks to exterminate humanity, with few survivors.
+- Seasons 13 & 14: Archangel Michael of the Apocalypse World is the utterly egocentric head of a genocidal regime that seeks to exterminate humanity, with few survivors.
 Seeking to leave the world to annihilate others, Michael tortures Lucifer from the main world to obtain his power and murders the archangel Gabriel when he attempts to defend humanity.
 Eventually possessing Dean, Michael decides on monsters as a "perfect" race, killing many in experiments to perfect them and unleashing them on hunters and innocent humans, even attempting to have Kansas City itself wiped out.
 Revealing his intentions and his anger at God, Michael intends on pursuing his creator to exterminate world after world and all life therein until he catches and kills God, remaining one of the most brutal and cruel angels ever encountered.